GDPR and your personal data

 Data volta retains as a 'processor'

-Questions about your own GDPR?
+Questions about your own GDPR-compliance?